CryptoMitch/MyCodingJourney/README.md

 - **Experience:** Begin documenting my Journey inside of Github as I've worked on so many private projects I didn't have much in my portfolio

 ## July 2023
-  - **Experience:** Attend AWS Cloud Day conference at Perth Convention center and rub shoulders with many likeminded software developers.
+  - **Experience:** Attend the AWS Cloud Day conference at Perth Convention Center and rub shoulders with many like-minded software developers.
 Solidify knowledge about AWS services and learn more about AI and ML.
-  - **Experience:** Assist Dr. Matt Bray in building his low-latency music software Telemidi.
+  - **Experience:** Assist Dr Matt Bray in building his low-latency music software Telemidi.
     - **Key Concepts:** AWS, React, HTML, CSS, Next.JS, AirTable, Softr.io

 ## June 2023